LinuxTutorialsUbuntu

 kubectl get svc

 Congratulations!
 You have successfully installed Kubernetes.
 Thanks for using this tutorial for installing Kubernetes on Ubuntu 20.04 LTS Focal Fossa systems.
-For additional help or useful information, we recommend you to check the official Kubernetes website.
+For additional help or useful information, we recommend you check the official Kubernetes website.

 VPS Manage Service Offer